wolkenlosIT/proxmox-nextcloudTALK-bridge/README.md

 5. Safe

 ##
 I hope you like this!
-This is my first repo, so will to give me advice!
+This is my first repo, so feel free to give me advice!
-You can ask my questions in german too!
+You can ask me questions in German too!